- Your Council Tax and Business Rates for 2021-22 and our performance and spending plans

 How the GLA's budget is funded in 2021-22

 |Change in reserves||883.0|

 Changes in spending in 2021-22

 |Efficiencies and other savings||-196.3|

 |Other changes (for example fares revenue and government grants)||-278.0|

 |Amount met by council taxpayers (£m)||1,096.6|

 Detailed budget by service area

-The table below compares the GLA Group’s expenditure on policing, fire and other services (including transport) in 2018-19 with 2017-18.
+The table below compares the GLA Group’s planned expenditure on policing, fire and other services (including transport) in 2021-22 with 2020-21.

-The GLA’s gross expenditure is higher this year.
-This is mainly due to the impact of additional investment planned by the Mayor in transport, policing and the fire service.
-Overall the council tax requirement has increased because of the extra funding for the Metropolitan Police and the London Fire Brigade.
-There has also been a 2.4 per cent increase in London’s residential property taxbase.
-Find out more about our budget or phone 020 7983 4000.
+The GLA’s planned gross expenditure is higher this year.
+This is mainly due to the impact of extra investment planned by the Mayor in transport and policing.
+Overall the council tax requirement has increased because of the extra funding for the Metropolitan Police, the London Fire Brigade and maintaining existing concessionary free travel for under 18s and Londoners aged 60 and over.

 and Income (£ million)